How to File Your Virginia Income Tax Return

 Forget filling out forms by hand and standing in line at the post office when it comes time to file your Virginia state taxes.
 You can fill out and file your tax return online, sometimes for free.

-Virginia has discontinued iFile for individual taxpayers as of 2016, although you can still use the service to file business taxes.
-The state has now joined the federal/state e-File program, offering free e-filing of both federal and state returns in some cases.
+If you and your spouse (filing jointly) made less than $66,000 in 2017, you could qualify to file your federal and state returns for free.
+Virginia has now joined the federal/state e-File program, offering free e-filing of both federal and state returns in some cases.

 - 1040Now: You must live in Virginia to use this site, and your adjusted gross income must be $32,000 or less as of 2016.
 You can find your AGI on line 37 of your federal Form 1040, line 4 of Form 1040EZ or line 21 of Form 1040A.
 You can file up to three free tax returns per computer with this vendor.

-- H & R Block Free File: H & R Block's site has an age requirement – you must be between 17 and 50 years old.
-Additionally, your AGI must be $62,000 a year or less.
+- H & R Block Free File: H & R Block's site has an age requirement—you must be between 17 and 50 years old.
+Additionally, your AGI must be $66,000 a year or less.